mustafaturan/mnesiam/README.md

 - When a node joins to an erlang/elixir cluster, run `Mnesiam.init_mnesia()` function on the *new node*; this will init and copy table contents from other online nodes.

 Enjoy!

-## Warnings

-Use at your own risk, no warranty!
-I am not planning to maintanence the library for long time.
-If you need a fresh blood, I recommend using [mnesiac](https://hex.pm/packages/mnesiac)([Github](https://github.com/beardedeagle/mnesiac)) library.

 ## Contributing